mingyucai/MingyuCai.github.io/_pages/about.md

 Lab Recruitment
 ======
-I’m looking for highly motivated students who have strong background in robot control and machine learning, with full financial support.
+<b>I’m looking for highly motivated students<b> who have strong background in robot control and machine learning, with full financial support.
 Interested candidates are strongly encouraged to contact me via email, together with a resume including publication list and transcripts.